cubic1271/leaps/README.md

 largely because I like to keep things relatively simple, and because the model and the framework make sense to me (read: I wrote them, so they should).

+### Licensing ###

+The engine and game source code is distributed under the MIT license as described in license/Twilight.LICENSE.md

+Art, writing, music, and other elements produced as part of the development of this project are released per https://creativecommons.org/licenses/by-nc/4.0/